Trump invokes Jan. 6 at Waco rally ahead of possible charges

 WACO, Texas (AP) — A defiant and incendiary Donald Trump, facing a potential indictment, held the first rally of his 2024 presidential campaign Saturday in Waco, Texas, a city made famous by deadly resistance against law enforcement.

-Some of his recent rhetoric has echoed language he used before the Capitol insurrection by a mob of his supporters seeking to stop the transfer of power to Democrat Joe Biden, who won the presidential election.
+Some of his recent rhetoric, including at the rally, has echoed language he used before the Capitol insurrection by a mob of his supporters seeking to stop the transfer of power to Democrat Joe Biden, who won the presidential election.

+Trump declared Saturday his “enemies are desperate to stop us," and “our opponents have done everything they can to crush our spirit and to break our will."

+He added: “But they failed.
+They’ve only made us stronger.
+And 2024 is the final battle, it’s going to be the big one.
+You put me back in the White House, their reign will be over and America will be a free nation once again."

 His eyebrow-raising choice of venue in Waco comes amid the 30th anniversary of a 51-day standoff and deadly siege between U.S. law enforcement and the Branch Davidians that resulted in the deaths of more than 80 members of the religious cult and four federal agents and has become a touchstone for far-right extremists and militia groups.